JabirAlam/PM981-Hackintosh/README.md

 Copy the modified EFI folder to it.

-If you can’t see the EFI partition, unplug and replug your USB.
+If the EFI partition doesn’t appear, unplug and replug your USB.

-If it’s still missing, you may have missed a step in the Offline Installer guide.
+Still missing?
+You likely missed a step in the Offline Installer guide.

-Reboot, select your USB from BIOS, and install macOS Catalina (or your preferred version).
+Reboot, select your USB from the BIOS boot menu, and install macOS Catalina (or your chosen version).

-✅ Installation Complete!
+# **✅ Installation Complete!**

-🎉 Congratulations!
-You now have macOS running on a Samsung PM981 / PM981a SSD.
+🎉 Congratulations — you now have macOS running on a Samsung PM981 or PM981a SSD!
-Expect slower performance compared to supported drives — but it works!
+Keep in mind that these drives are unsupported, so performance may not be perfect — but it works! 💪

-🙌 Credits
+# 🙌 Credits

-Big thanks to everyone who made this possible:
+Huge thanks to everyone who made this project possible:

-OpenCore Team
+💻 OpenCore Team

-Dortania for their detailed OpenCore Install Guide
+📘 Dortania for their amazing OpenCore Install Guide

+🧩 zacharysalvatore
-zacharysalvatore for the NVMe patch
+ for the NVMe patch

-CorpNewt for ProperTree & GenSMBIOS
+🛠️ CorpNewt for ProperTree and GenSMBIOS

-🍀 Good luck and happy Hackintoshing, my friends!
+# 🍀 Good luck and happy Hackintoshing, my friends!

+Would you like me to also add a top-level repository description + tags (for GitHub SEO) like:

+EFI for running macOS on unsupported Samsung PM981 / PM981a NVMe SSDs using OpenCore.
+Experimental and slow, but works with Catalina.

+It’ll help your repo appear in searches for “PM981 Hackintosh EFI” and similar terms.